Your likely question

 Set it up before landing if you can.
 It is easier to handle SMS, bank verification, passwords, and card issues while you still have your normal phone and banking environment.

-It may be enough for many daily situations, but first-time visitors should still prepare backups: WeChat Pay if possible, a physical card, and some cash.
+It may be enough for many daily situations, but first-time visitors should still prepare backups: WeChat Pay if possible, a physical card, some cash, hotel staff help, and larger venues where staff are used to helping visitors.

 Test it with a small, low-pressure purchase after you have mobile data working.
 A convenience store or supermarket near your hotel is better than your first taxi ride.